-It is surprising both that his chains would make some more bold and that others would try to take advantage of Paul situation to harm him further.
+It is surprising both that his chains would make some bolder and that others would try to take advantage of Paul's situation to harm him further.

 2. What sorts of things are people typically concerned with in Paul’s situation?
 What do we learn about Paul’s priorities in this passage?
 What does he rejoice over?

 Typically when a person goes to prison, their concern is to get out.
 Paul seems more urgently concerned about the status of the spread of the gospel than about the particulars of his future.
 He is ready to rejoice as long as the gospel is advancing regardless of his situation.